vilsbole/merkle-tree/CASE_STUDY.md

    - pushing the new team rankings to the client

 3. What are the trade-offs?

    By caching the player stats we greatly reduce the amount of database writes.

    The main trade-offs are:

-   - in the eventuality of a failure of the service we would need to restart the service, query the database and recalculate the ranking for each team.
-The client would also need to request a new connection.
+   - in the eventuality of a failure of the service the client would loose the socket connection.
+It would need to request a new connection after the service has been restarted.
-   - we are unable to derive a ranking from historical data.
+   - we would be unable to derive a ranking from a players stat evolution during the tournament since we stats time series is not persisted.